-Workers in many industries are exposed to silica dust.
+Workers in many industries suffer exposure to silica dust.
 As a result, millions have been diagnosed with the incurable lung disease, silicosis.
 Silicosis is a lung disease that progresses over time.
-Silica dust particles enter the lungs and form nodules that can interfere with breathing.
-This process can take weeks, months, years, or even decades.
+When someone is exposed to silica dust the particles enter the lungs and form nodules.
+These nodules can interfere with breathing and cause other symptoms.
+This process can take weeks, months, years or even decades to progress.

 No matter when you were exposed to silica dust, if you have been diagnosed with silicosis, contact AkinMears, L.L.P. to discuss your potential claim.
-You may be entitled to compensation for the harm you have suffered as a result of exposure to silica dust.
+You may qualify for compensation for the harm you have suffered as a result of exposure to silica dust.

 Silicosis Lawsuit Information

-Over the past several years, a handful of silicosis lawsuits have drawn attention, including a $400 million silicosis lawsuit settlement won in favor of South African miners in 2018.
-Closer to home, a Mississippi case drew media attention in 2009 when a sandblaster won $7.6 million.
+Over the past several years, a handful of silicosis lawsuits have drawn attention, including a multi-million dollar silicosis lawsuit settlement won in favor of South African miners in 2018.
+Closer to home, a Mississippi case drew media attention in 2009 when a sandblaster won a sizable award.
 In the Mississippi case, the silicosis lawsuit alleged that Mississippi Valley Silica failed to disclose the dangers of their sandblasting product or provide adequate warning.

 At AkinMears, L.L.P., we offer legal guidance for victims of silicosis and their families.
 No matter where or how the silica dust exposure occurred, we want to speak with you.
 We work with clients filing individual lawsuits, as well as those with claims that may qualify for multi-district litigation (MDL).